Here are two famous songs performed in her inimitable style by the one and unique Joyce Bryant.

 She recorded a series of 78s for OKeh Records with the Joe Reisman Orchestra around 1952.

 As meteoric as her career took off, it landed even faster.
 The first phase of her career ended in 1955 when she denounced it for the church.
 She enrolled in a Seventh-Day Adventist College in Alabama and later became an evangelist.
 She returned to entertaining in the 1960s, finding work with touring foreign opera companies.
 She returned to the rocky club scene and sang on cruise ships; this time without the theatrics, blond hair, and tight dresses.
-Bryant was honored at the Arlington County Library in Arlington, VA, during Black History Month at an event hosted by jazz historian and WPFW radio host Jim Beyers (who calls her the Lost Diva).
+Bryant was honored at the Arlington County Library in Arlington, VA, during Black History Month at an event hosted by jazz historian and WPFW radio host Jim Beyers (who calls her the "lost diva").
 (From AMG.)

 Enjoy Joyce Bryant's brilliant voice and beauty!